 Section 3 Minimum Voting Age

-All Community Stakeholders aged fifteen (15) years old and above shall be entitled to vote in the Neighborhood Council Elections.
+All Community Stakeholders must be at least 16 years of age on the day of the election or selection to be eligible to vote.
+[See Admin.
+Code §§ 22.814(a) and 22.814(c)]

 Section 4 Method of Verifying Stakeholder Status